Oshin56565656/Smart-Fan-App/README.md

     - Displays confirmation of scheduled time.
   - **Cancel Schedule:** Sends GET request to `/cancel` endpoint.
   - **Dynamic IP Configuration:**
-    - Users can input and save NodeMCU IP using `SharedPreferences`.
+    - Users can input and save NodeMCU IP using `SharedPreferences` directly within the Android app.
-    - App adapts to changes in IP across launches.
+    - This allows the app to adapt to changes in the NodeMCU's assigned local IP address across launches without modifying app code.
   - **Status Feedback:** Shows current fan state (ON, OFF, Scheduled, Error).
   - **Robust Network Handling:**
     - Uses `ExecutorService` for background HTTP tasks to prevent UI freezing.